okikio/native/packages/manager/README.md

 # Manager

-A superset of the Map class, it makes a Map function more like a normal Object.
+A superset of the Map class, it gives Map superpowers.

 ## Table of Contents
 - [Manager](#manager)